Costumes. Columbus Day. Candy Corn.

 If you’re too scattered during October (or all the time) and don’t have it in you to coordinate a promotion during a specific week or day, try out any of these general October marketing ideas that give you some more flexibility.

 While September has songs of summer and November has the whispers of winter, October feels like the only true fall month (P.S. why did I get so poetic just now).
 This month may be the time to really focus on one of your fall-themed products or services.

 To get even more participants, make it a limited-time offer available only for the month.

-If you’re located on a downtown Main Street of sorts; if you’re in a part of the country where the weather is beautiful at this time; and if it adheres to your community’s COVID-19-standards, literally open your doors.
-Get some fresh air into your building.
+If you’re located on a downtown Main Street of sorts o if you’re in a part of the country where the weather is beautiful at this time, get some fresh air into your building.
 This makes your business more inviting to passersby.
 A chalkboard outside with your specials, an inspiring quote, or a fun fact is an added bonus.

 Get your business in the spirit of the season by decorating your office, store, or even your website and social media pages with all the good stuff: mums, pumpkins, gourds, hay bales, burlap, skeletons, spiderwebs, ghosts, and the list goes on.
 This is more of a cliche marketing idea, but that doesn’t make it any less effective.

 When you’re proactive with your business’s appearance, this signals to customers that you care about the impression you leave on them, and reminds them that yours is not just a business, but a passion.
 You might even get really crazy and carve your company logo into a jack-o-lantern to place in your storefront with a[n electric] candle at night.